PhantomChain/docs/docs/introduction/ark/understanding-transactions-and-block-propagation.md

 ### Vote

-**Fee: 3 ZINC**
+**Fee: 3 XPH**

-To stake your wallet and vote for a delegate will cost you 3 ZINC.
-If you decided to vote for a different delegate you will need to unvote and vote again for a new delegate, each of these transactions will cost 3 ZINC.
-So if spent 3 ZINC to vote for delegate A yesterday and today you decide to vote for delegate B the unvoting of delegate A will cost 3 ZINC along with another 3 ZINC to vote for delegate B.
+To stake your wallet and vote for a delegate will cost you 3 XPH.
+If you decided to vote for a different delegate you will need to unvote and vote again for a new delegate, each of these transactions will cost 3 XPH.
+So if spent 3 XPH to vote for delegate A yesterday and today you decide to vote for delegate B the unvoting of delegate A will cost 3 XPH along with another 3 XPH to vote for delegate B.

 ### Transactions

-**Fee: 0.2 ZINC**
+**Fee: 0.2 XPH**

-This includes all normal transactions on the network such as send ZINC from one wallet to another, on and off exchanges, etc.  For other transactions such as using ZINC Contract Execution Nodes (ZCES) nodes, those fees will be dictated by the ACES node you are connected to.
-For more information on what ACES nodes are and how they bridge functionality between ZINC and Ethereum refer to our blog post on them [ZCES Nodes](http://www.blog.ark.io/aces-ark-contract-excution-services-d6924486b8c5)
+This includes all normal transactions on the network such as send XPH from one wallet to another, on and off exchanges, etc.  For other transactions such as using XPH Contract Execution Nodes (ZCES) nodes, those fees will be dictated by the ACES node you are connected to.
+For more information on what ACES nodes are and how they bridge functionality between XPH and Ethereum refer to our blog post on them [ZCES Nodes](http://www.blog.ark.io/aces-ark-contract-excution-services-d6924486b8c5)

 ### Register 2nd Passphrase

-**Fee: 15 ZINC**
+**Fee: 15 XPH**

 When you set up your PHANTOM wallet you will be prompted to write down a 12 word mnemonic passphrase.
 This is the private key to your wallet, without which you will be unable access or move any of your funds.
 PHANTOM allows for users to register for a "second" passphrase which is an additional 12-word mnemonic phrase for enhanced security of your wallet and funds.

 ### Delegate Registration

-**Fee: 50 ZINC**
+**Fee: 50 XPH**

 Delegates are individuals who are vying for community votes to become forging delegates who confirm blocks of transactions on the PHANTOM blockchain.
 Anyone is free to run as a delegate and seek votes from the community however only those who maintain the 51 highest vote counts become active forging delegates.